 How do you get rid of worms?

 The only ingredient effective against tapeworms in pets is praziquantel, so be sure any dewormer you get for tapeworms has it as the active ingredient.
 This is an expensive drug and the reason dewormers that kill tapeworms are on the pricey side.
-This one seems like a good value.According to the CDC, the only ingredient effective against tapeworms in pets is praziquantel. #fleas #worms #pets Click To Tweet
+This one is from a well-known provider.According to the CDC, the only ingredient effective against tapeworms in pets is praziquantel. #fleas #worms #pets Click To Tweet

 Should you deworm your cat on a regular basis?